A still from the video Mother and Grandmother by Silvia Rosi

 As a child, Rosi’s mother had worked as a seller in Asigamé market.
 From the age of ten she had woken up in the dark, collected her produce at daybreak, carried it on her head to the market and sold it on before arriving at school.

-Rosi, who has received the RPS Vic Odden Award 2021, grew up in Modena, a small Italian city near Bologna, after her parents emigrated before she was born.
-The visit to Lomé was the first time she met many members of her African family.
+Rosi, who has received the RPS Vic Odden Award 2021, grew up in Modena, a small Italian city near Bologna.
+Her parents had emigrated there before she was born, but kept close ties to their family in Lomé and would visit them with Rosi as she grew up.

-“I realised I didn’t really ask my mother that often about her early life,” she says.
-“I had never really thought about this chapter of my mum’s life – working as a market trader with her little sister.”
+“I realised I didn’t really ask my mother that often about her early life,” says Rosi.
+“I had never really thought about this chapter of my mum’s life – working as a market trader.”

 Once home in London, Rosi used the images to apply to the Jerwood/PhotoWorks Award.
-Out of 450 submissions, Rosi won – and so began work on her series Encounters.
+Out of 450 submissions, Rosi won – and so began work on her series Encounter.

-Then the pandemic happened, and Rosi was confined to home with her mother.
-She began to ask her mother pointedly about the past, using photography as a reason to bring the subject up.
+Rosi began to ask her mother pointedly about the past, using photography as a reason to raise the subject.
 She’d take notes as her mother spoke, before then composing intimate self-portraits that reflected the stories.
+She plays her mother and father in images that reference the West African studio portrait tradition, and uses props and traditional dress to communicate a narrative about her family history.

 ‘Sihin’ from the series Encounter, 2019, by Silvia Rosi